-All colleges are subject to the disclosure requirements of the Student Right-to-Know Act which requires that a school disclose its completion or graduation rates.
+All colleges are subject to the disclosure requirements of the Student Right-to-Know Act that requires that a school disclose its completion or graduation rates.

-The following information is provided as required by this act; it is based on the class entering September 1998 and shows graduates from this class by June 2001.
+The following information is provided as required by this act; it is based on the class entering September 1999 and shows graduates from this class by June 2003.
 It is based on full-time students entering associate degree programs only.

 Students entering Sept.
-1998 267
+2000 313

-Graduates by June 2001 33
+Graduates by June 2003 41

-Percent of graduates 12.4%
+Percent of graduates .13.1%